 Alcohol or drug abuse-related disabilities may also entitle you to benefits.
 These conditions may qualify if the problem relates to a condition that arose during your service.
 The same is true for mental or emotional conditions, which may be disabling.

 Similarly, if you were exposed to a toxic substance or chemical, like those affected by the Camp Lejeune water contamination, you may be eligible for compensation.
 Occasionally, as in the case of Camp Lejeune, special laws and regulations entitle victims to additional compensation.

 Sometimes, if you have already been found partially disabled by the Veterans Benefits Administration, it is possible to increase your benefits.
-If you do not think your current percentage rating is fair or adequate, then a veterans benefits lawyer from our law firm can help you seek a new evaluation.
+If you do not think your current percentage rating is fair or adequate, then a VA Disability benefits lawyer from our law firm can help you seek a new evaluation.
 We do not charge any up-front fees for representing veterans in these claims.
 Our fee comes from any past-due benefits you eventually receive.
 If you do not win your case and receive back benefits, then you owe us no attorney fees.

 The concept behind an FDC is that the veteran waives the right to VA assistance in developing a benefits claim.
 Instead, a veteran may proceed straight to the Regional Office with the claim.
 Properly done, this can get you a decision within just a few months.
 Otherwise, you may wait eight to eighteen months—the “normal” delay.